Walter Reuther: Early life, education, and beliefs

 The Reuthers were frugal and learned not to waste.
 To save money, Walter's mother Anna would make underwear for her sons out of used flour sacks.
 When Valentine was partially blinded by an exploding bottle, Walter began doing odd jobs to bring in family income at the age of nine.
 He later dropped out of high school during his junior year and worked in a local factory to help support the family.
-He learned firsthand about inadequate worker safety when a 400 pound die that he and three other men were lifting fell and severed his big toe.
+He learned firsthand about inadequate worker safety when a 400-pound die that he and three other men were lifting fell and severed his big toe.

 From an early age, the Reuther boys received lessons on racism.
-One day they saw local boys throwing rocks at black people being transported north through their hometown in open railways cars.
+One day they saw local boys throwing rocks at black people being transported north through their hometown in open railway cars.
 Their father gave them a stern warning to never treat another human being like that.
 The Reuther boys never forgot that lesson, spending the rest of their lives fighting for racial and economic equality for all people.

 Left home for Detroit

 In 1927, at the age of 19, Reuther left Wheeling for Detroit and argued himself into an expert tool and die maker job at Ford Motor Company that required 25 years experience.
 The foreman was baffled that at his young age he could read blueprints and dies, becoming one of the highest paid mechanics in the factory.
 He finished high school while working at Ford and enrolled at Detroit City College, which is today known as Wayne State University.
 In 1932, he was fired for organizing a rally for Norman Thomas who was running for President of the United States as the nominee for the Socialist Party of America.
 His official Ford employment record states that he quit voluntarily, but Reuther himself maintained that he was fired for his increasingly visible socialist activities.
-Regardless, Walter and Victor decided it was the perfect time to fulfill their childhood dream and travel the world.
+Walter and Victor decided it was time for the European trip they had discussed from childhood.